jeffskinnerbox/.dotfiles/pkg-nvim/docs/how-to-use-lsp-framework.md

 * `:checkhealth lsp`        to see the status or to troubleshoot
 * `:LspInfo`                shows the status of active and configured language servers
 * `:LspLog`                 see the contents of the LSP log file
 * `:LspStart <config_name>` Start the requested server name.
 Will only successfully start if the command detects a root directory matching the current config.
 Pass autostart = false to your .setup{} call for a language server if you would like to launch clients solely with this command.
-Defaults to all servers matching current buffer filetype.
 * `:LspStop <client_id>`    Defaults to stopping all buffer clients.
 * `:LspRestart <client_id>` Defaults to restarting all buffer clients.

 # Push / Pull Diagnostics